JacquesLucke/animation_nodes_manual/content/documentation/nodes/gpencil/gp_layer_info/index.md

 ---
 title : GP Layer Info
-weight : 2
+weight : 20
 ---

 ## Description

 This node returns some information about the gp layer like its frame(s), name, and blend mode, etc.

+## Options

+- **Frame Type** -
+  - *Active* - This option outputs the active frame of the input gp layer.
+  - *Frame Index* - This option allows to choose a frame by index of the input gp layer.
+  - *Frame Number* - This option allows to choose a frame by frame-number of the input gp layer.
+  - *All Frames* - This option outputs all frames of the input gp layer.

 ## Inputs

 - **Layer** - A gp layer.
 - **Scene** - The scene the object belong to.
-- **Frame Type** -
-  - _Active_ - This option outputs the active frame of the input gp layer.
-  - _Frame Index_ - This option allows to choose a frame by index of the input gp layer.
-  - _Frame Number_ - This option allows to choose a frame by frame-number of the input gp layer.
-  - _All Frames_ - This option outputs all frames of the input gp layer.

 ## Outputs